julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 that route planning algorithms should support.
-The parameters supported by route planning algorithms change from one approach to another depending on the data model, the algorithm implementation and the use-case.
+The parameters supported by route planning algorithms change from one approach to another depending on the data model, the algorithm implementation and use-case.
-In [](cite:cites kelly2011) a list of data requirements for _ideal multimodal route planners_ is introduced.
+Kelly et al. [](cite:cites kelly2011) presents a list of data requirements for _ideal multimodal route planners_.
 It identifies 22 different parameters from traditional data sources such as GTFS feeds and OSM.
 The NeTEx standard defines also a _Trip Plan Query Model_[^netexquery] that considers among others, accessibility, via and trip fares parameters.
-A extensive analysis of formal languages using regular expressions to define constrained shortest path queries is presented in [](cite:cites barret2000).
+A extensive analysis of formal languages using regular expressions to define constrained shortest path queries is presented in Barret et al. [](cite:cites barret2000).
 Furthermore, the Web of Data opens the door for new possibilities and use-cases that need to be supported by route planning algorithms.
 For instance, the Multi-Criteria RAPTOR algorithm supports